meiikoo/e-Portfolio/README.md

 ## 🏆 Goal & Achievements

-- 🎓 Graduate with bachelor degree of University of Pittsburgh
+- 🎓 Graduate with bachelor's degree from the University of Pittsburgh
-- 🥇 Winner of [award]
-- 🤝 Pursue a
+- 🤝 Pursue a professional career in software engineering

 ---